 9. He was a concert promoter

 Mandela was the driving force behind the 2003 AIDS awareness event in Cape Town called the 46664 Concert.
 The huge event included performances by Beyonce, Peter Gabriel, Bono, Bob Geldof and many more.
 The name of the concert referenced Mandela's prison number.

 10. His honors had no limits

 Mandela received more than 695 awards, including the Nobel Peace Prize and the U.S. Congressional Medal.
-In addition to his honorary degrees, he was bestowed with honorary citizenships, organization memberships, and a large number of streets, buildings, schools and other various things have been named for him — and his influence can even be seen in Hollywood.
+In addition to his honorary degrees, he was bestowed with honorary citizenships, organization memberships, and a large number of streets, buildings, schools and other various things have been named for him.
+His influence can even be seen in Hollywood.
 In "The Cosby Show," the grandchildren of Cliff and Clair Huxtable, Winnie and Nelson Tibideau, were named after Mandela and his former wife.